commercetools/sphere-node-sdk/README.md

 [SPHERE.IO](http://sphere.io/) is the first **Platform-as-a-Service** solution for eCommerce.

-This module is a standalone Node.js client for accessing the Sphere HTTP APIs.
+Officially supported Node.js SDK library for working with the SPHERE.IO HTTP API, with OAuth2 support.

 ## Getting Started
 Install the module with `npm install sphere-node-sdk`

 ## Documentation
-> This documentation is for node-sdk 1.x and not valid for previous version - [0.8.x docs here](blob/v0.8.1/README.md#table-of-contents).
+> This documentation is for node-sdk 1.x and not valid for previous version - [0.8.x docs here](https://github.com/sphereio/sphere-node-sdk/blob/v0.8.1/README.md#table-of-contents).

 > For migrating, check the [migration guide](docs/MIGRATION-1.0.md) to 1.x